Wherever you are in the world right now there’s no doubting you’ve been impacted in some shape or form by the coronavirus.

 Changes in our purchasing behaviours - the good and the not so good

-As things started to change, we saw the start of buying frenzies in relation to toilet paper (check out our PROPPR post about using less TP here) and many pantry staples.
+As things started to change, we saw the start of buying frenzies in relation to toilet paper (read our PROPPR post about using less toilet paper) and many pantry staples.

-While demand has certainly stabilised and things have returned to the shelves we found it interesting to read some commentary from the CEO of Woolworths, Brad Banducci, regarding changes in purchasing behaviour that indicate we’ve become healthier and more adventurous in our cooking.
+While demand has certainly stabilised and things have returned to the shelves we found it interesting to read some commentary from the CEO of Woolworths, Brad Banducci.
+He noted some interesting changes in purchasing behaviour that indicate we’ve become healthier and more adventurous in our cooking.

 He stated, “While the slow cooking movement continues, we’re also becoming increasingly adventurous.
 Ingredients such as cardamom, saffron and dried sesame seeds have doubled in sales.
 Roasted peppers are up 65%, Asian and hot chilli sauces are both up 40% and capers are up 35%.”
 We thought that was pretty cool.